-Arlington Public Art and the bike committees of Arlington, Lexington and Bedford are collaborating to celebrate the 25th Anniversary of the Minuteman Bikeway with 10 miles of haiku poetry created by our diverse communities and stenciled onto the pavement.
-The Munroe Center for the Arts, the public libraries of Arlington and Lexington, and Arlington Center for the Arts have joined in as project partners. .
+In 2018, Arlington Public Art and the bike committees of Arlington, Lexington and Bedford collaborated to celebrate the 25th Anniversary of the Minuteman Bikeway with 10 miles of haiku poetry created by our diverse communities and stenciled onto the pavement.

 PATHWAYS is supported by grants from the Arlington Cultural Council, a local agency, the Massachusetts Cultural Council, a state agency, and the National Park Service.
 Additional support generously provided by donations from individual supporters of the arts and the Town of Arlington.